BabatundeOnabajo/Microsoft-Word-Task-Pane-Add-In-powered-by-IMDB-and-AWS/README.md

 # Potential Applications
 There are many potential applications and use cases of this add-in.
+One use case is a student in media studies or sociology who is writing a paper and needs instant information to a film which IMDB will likely have information on.
+Another use case is a journalist who is writing an article about a film and is stretched for time uses the add-in as opposed to having to look up the information on the internet.

 # Further Information
-Additional information on using the add-in can be found here.
+Additional information on using the add-in can be found here on YouTube.

 # Credits
 Babatunde Onabajo (ChurchMapped Limited)